sam-pop/ReactDeploymentGuide/README.md

   [![run deploy screenshot](https://i.postimg.cc/WzPqWGjv/Screenshot-from-2018-10-26-13-15-21.png)](https://postimg.cc/ZBVq0yC7)

-4. To finish the deployment process you'll have to add, commit and push the changes to your github repo:
+4. To finish the deployment process you'll have to add, commit and push the changes to your GitHub repo:

   ```
   git add .